DominikBuchner/BOLDigger2/README.md

 BOLDigger2 employs a flagging system to highlight certain conditions, indicating a degree of uncertainty in the selected hit.
 Currently, there are five flags implemented, which may be updated as needed:

-1. **Reverse BIN Taxonomy**: This flag is raised if any of the top 100 hits representing the selected match utilize reverse BIN taxonomy.
+1. **Reverse BIN Taxonomy**: This flag is raised if all of the top 100 hits representing the selected match utilize reverse BIN taxonomy.
 Reverse BIN taxonomy assigns species names to deposited sequences on BOLD that lack species information, potentially introducing uncertainty.

 2. **Differing Taxonomic Information**: If there are two or more entries with differing taxonomic information above the selected threshold (e.g., two species above 97%), this flag is triggered, suggesting potential discrepancies.